In this article, we will go into the details of what a discovery workshop is, what are its main goals, who...

 When should you engage Yoda for your employees?

 It’s pretty common to hire a Subject Matter Expert when facing a difficult challenge or problem.
 Before you decide to hire anyone, remember that some professionals are cross-trained in their particular functions so that some problems will call for highly specialized knowledge.
 That’s why you should decide which area of your company/specific project could use an SME’s guidance.

 In software development, a Subject Matter Expert is usually responsible for defining business requirements and recommending a technical approach to meet them.
 He can also generate design specifications which typically involves translating business needs into detailed algorithms.

 Subject Matter Expert also usually oversees the development, testing, and deployment of the technical solution and validates if the product meets all of the requirements.

 There are three basic and most popular fields where you could use an SME’s help:

 - INFORMATION TECHNOLOGY – SMEs for insights into integrating software apps, fixing bugs or anomalies that have been discovered during the tests

-- ARCHITECTURE & ENGINEERING – SMEs as experts in building new technologies or approaching new design techniques/trends.
+- ARCHITECTURE & ENGINEERING – SMEs as experts in developing new solutions or approaching new design techniques/trends.

 - PROJECT MANAGEMENT – hiring SMEs as knowledge extension tools when your Jedi team’s knowledge or process is insufficient for the problems they’re facing

 Where to find a Subject Matter Expert?

 This may seem easy, but it is not.
 Not every experienced person can work as an SME, but every SME should have a wide experience.
 Where to look for a perfect candidate without the risk of being overwhelmed with applications of inexperienced people?

 - Professional associations

 Some of the professional associations’ websites give you the ability to post an employment listing, and that is the perfect place to look for a potential SME.
 Although it’s highly possible, you will have to pay for posting it, but using these websites will help you narrow the candidate pool and find the perfect person for this position.

 - Niche job boards